01kazu/youtuve_channel_data_analysis/README.md

 To understand what it should contain, we need to figure out what questions we need the dashboard to answer:

-1. What videos are getting views higher than the youtuber's subscriber count?
+1. What videos are getting views higher than the youtuber's subscriber count ?
-2. What are the top 10 videos by view count?
+2. What are the top 10 videos by view count ?
+3. What are the top 10 videos by like count ?
+4. What are the top 10 videos by comment count ?
+5. How does video length correlate with views/likes/comment?